runely/jslogic-homey/README.md

 - 1.1.1
     - Pulled flow logic out into they're own files
     - Bugfixes
+    - Added tests all around so new versions is stable with (hopefully) no bugs
 - 1.1.0
     - Dependency updates
     - New condition: 'Day and month is (between|not between)'